300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Gordon Sumner is the actual identify of what well-known British musician?
+- Gordon Sumner is the true title of what well-known British musician?

 - What’s the capital of Barbados?

-- Glossectomy is the elimination of all of or a part of which physique half?
+- Glossectomy is the removing of all of or a part of which physique half?

 - What was the primary single to be launched by the band Oasis?

-- Geoff Hurst famously scored a hatrick in England’s 4-2 win over West Germany within the 1966 World Cup closing.
-Who scored the opposite aim for England?
+- Geoff Hurst famously scored a hatrick in England’s 4-2 win over West Germany within the 1966 World Cup ultimate.
+Who scored the opposite objective for England?

 Answers